satellite-of-love/elm-rugs/README.md

 # Elm Generators and Editors for Rug

-OUT OF DATE
+This README is out of date

-Unfortunately these don't work with the current version of Rug.
-I have to rewrite the elm-parsing infrastructure first.
+although the scripts actually work now (June 2017), they use a parser (jessitron/kats-parser) that currently has to be locally installed.

-This will probably happen in June 2017.
+I still have to write up the instructions.
+It'll be July before I can do that.

 ## Sorry

 This repository contains scripts for starting and upgrading Elm programs.
-The scripts run in [Rug](http://docs.atomist.com/rug/why-and-what-is-rug/), a DSL and runtime for code that modifies code.
+The scripts run in [Rug](http://docs.atomist.com/rug/why-and-what-is-rug/), a runtime for code that modifies code.

 Here's a writeup of how to get started: [Using Rug with Elm](http://blog.jessitron.com/2016/12/using-rug-with-elm.html)